Giovanni Savarese

-Giovanni Savarese (born July 14, 1971) is a Venezuelan football manager and former player.
-He last served as the head coach for the Portland Timbers.
+Giovanni Savarese (born July 14, 1971) is a Venezuelan football manager, analyst, and former player who is the head coach of A-League Men club Melbourne Victory.

+He played professionally from 1986 to 2004, appearing for numerous clubs in Venezuela, the United States, Italy, Wales and England, earning 30 caps with the Venezuela national team.

+Following retirement, Savarese served in coaching stints with New York Cosmos and Portland Timbers.

+He has also worked as an on-air analyst for Major League Soccer matches, appearing on ESPN from 2006 to 2017 and on Apple TV since 2023.

 Club career

-Professional Breakthrough
+Deportivo Italia

 Savarese made his professional debut at 15, with Venezuelan club Deportivo Italia during the 1986–87 season.
 He remained with the club through the 1988–89 season, scoring six goals that year.